georgizk/ims-release/docs/apispec.md

 #### Response

 * Status 200: The zip file will be served directly
-* Status 4xx: Invalid request, with a string error message
+* Status 4xx: Invalid request
-* Status 5xx: Server error, with a string error message
+* Status 5xx: Server error

 ### Get a list of pages in a release